 Case Size: 33mm wide, 36mm lug-to-lug

 Price: $845 (nylon), $895 (leather)

-Notable: The Khaki Pilot Pioneer recreates the historic Hamilton and CWC W10, (albeit in a smaller case size), but it also serves to generally reference Hamilton’s extensive history of military watches.
+Notable: The Khaki Pilot Pioneer recreates the historic Hamilton and CWC W10, but it also serves to generally reference Hamilton’s extensive history of military watches.
 On paper, 33mm or 34mm sounds small to those familiar with modern watch specifications — but measurements can be deceiving, as this watch proves by wearing exceptionally well.
 Without a screw-down crown, a water-resistance of 100m is pretty darn good and is consistent with the watch’s rugged backstory.

 Who It’s For: The Hamilton Khaki Pilot Pioneer Mechanical will easily appeal to a wide audience.
 Arguably intended for enthusiasts and vintage fans, it’s equally attractive to those who appreciate it for its sturdy build and military pedigree — or just its stylish looks on the NATO strap.
 Its quality, specs, and price make the Khaki Pilot Pioneer easy to recommend to any of them, as long as an oversized wrist-presence isn’t a strict requirement.

 Alternatives: Two watches in particular beg direct comparison to the Hamilton Khaki Pilot Pioneer.
 The first is from Hamilton itself with the Khaki Field Mechanical.
 It’s also based on a military-issued watch, uses the same hand-wound movement, and is moderately sized (38mm).
 A big difference, however, is that the Khaki Field in its most basic form doesn’t feel as refined, but it also costs significantly less than the Pilot Pioneer.